SoftwareHeritage/swh-dataset/docs/export.rst

 The following configuration options can be used for the export:

-- ``max_rows``: a dictionary with table names are keys and maximum number of rows in each file of this table.
-Upon reaching this number of rows, the file it is closed and a new one is opened for the next rows.
+- ``max_rows``: a dictionary associating tables' names to their maximum number of rows per file.
+Upon reaching this number of rows, a file is closed and a new one is opened for the next rows.
 - ``remove_pull_requests``: a boolean indicating whether to remove all edges from origin to snapshot matching
   ``refs/*`` but not matching ``refs/heads/*`` or ``refs/tags/*``.
 This removes